NGC 3521

-NGC 3521 is a flocculent intermediate spiral galaxy located around 26 million light-years away from Earth in the constellation Leo.
-It has a morphological classification of SAB(rs)bc, which indicates that it is a spiral galaxy with a trace of a bar structure (SAB), a weak inner ring (rs), and moderate to loosely wound arm structure (bc).
+NGC 3521 has a morphological classification of SAB(rs)bc, which indicates that it is a spiral galaxy with a trace of a bar structure (SAB), a weak inner ring (rs), and moderate to loosely wound arm structure (bc).
 The bar structure is difficult to discern, both because it has a low ellipticity and the galaxy is at a high inclination of 72.7° to the line of sight.
 The relatively bright bulge is nearly 3/4 the size of the bar, which may indicate the former is quite massive.
 The nucleus of this galaxy is classified as an HII LINER, as there is an H II region at the core and the nucleus forms a low-ionization nuclear emission-line region.

+NGC 3521 is structurally similar to the Milky Way; additionally, its supermassive black hole has a similar mass to that of the Milky Way, at about 7 million solar masses.

+Supernova

+One supernova has been observed in NGC 3521: SN 2024aecx (Type Ic, mag.
+14.543) was discovered by ATLAS on 16 December 2024.
+Astronomers originally classified it as Type IIb, but spectroscopy suggests this supernova is very similar to SN 1994I.